sanketmanwar09/TABLEAU-DASHBOARDS/README.md

 2. September 2022 has the lowest profit,with profit ratio of 9%.
 3. Although marketing cost increased in AUgust & September , Profit ratio was below 15%.

+# (2) Customer Incident Report
+- You just got a position as a Business Intelligence Developer at a financial institution.
+- Your team is responsible for opening tickets regarding customer incidents on different products and services.
+### Your task is to create a dashboard showing:
+Summary of all cases